Beam-index tube: Apple tube

 Single-gun systems like the Chromatron create color by rapidly varying the intensity of the beam to adjust the brightness for each color component and then using a second system to ensure that the instantaneous signal ends up on the correct phosphor.
-The beam-index tube uses an alternate solution which allows the beam to scan normally as in a black and white television with no secondary focussing system, and instead rapidly varies the intensity of the beam when it knows it is over the correct color.
+The beam-index tube uses an alternate solution which allows the beam to scan normally, as in a black-and-white television, with no secondary focussing system, and instead rapidly varies the intensity of the beam when it knows it is over the correct color.
 To do this, the tube requires some way to accurately time the beam's passage along the tube, with enough accuracy to ensure the proper color is hit.

-Philco's approach to the problem of properly indexing the beam in relation to the phosphors relied on the process of secondary emission, where high-speed electrons will entrain electrons from surrounding material, creating a pulse of additional current.
+Philco's approach to the problem of properly indexing the beam in relation to the phosphors relied on the process of secondary emission, where high-speed electrons entrain electrons from surrounding material, creating a pulse of additional current.
 Unlike the shadow mask, where small dots of phosphor are used, the apple tube used vertical stripes of color patterned across the tube.
 The most basic indexing concept uses a fourth stripe of phosphor between adjacent RGB stripes that gives off light that cannot be seen by the eye, but can be seen by electronics within the television.

 Several different arrangements of components, materials and electronics were used while researching this approach during a ten-year development period, during most of which time it was kept secret.
 The most common system, first publicly demonstrated in 1956, used stripes of magnesium oxide deposited on the back of aluminum as the indexing system.
 In order to ensure the electronics had enough time to respond to the indexing signal and adjust the color, a separate "pilot beam" was generated from the gun and positioned to lead the main "writing beam" by a small distance within the tube.
 When the indexing beam hit the magnesium oxide, a shower of electrons was given off, which were collected by a conductive coating of carbon deposited on the inside of the tube.
-The low power pilot beam had just enough power to dimly light the tube to a just-visible even background intensity.
+The low-power pilot beam had just enough power to dimly light the tube to a just-visible even background intensity.